 Violence is a healthcare problem.
 Forensic nurses work to end violence, help victims through the experience, and work closely with the criminal justice system to support investigative and legal processes.

 Forensic nurses must be detail-oriented, organized, skilled in collecting and preserving evidence that’s admissible in court, and committed to accurate and careful documentation.
 Forensic nursing is an emotionally challenging field.
 Developing good self-care practices is critical to keeping professional and personal balance.

 The IAFN recommends that you read about vicarious trauma so you know how a forensics career can affect your personal and professional life.
-It also advises watching the following documentary video on forensic nursing:

 Part Eight What Are the Continuing Education Requirements for Forensic Nurses?

 Clinical practice and continuing education requirements for renewing a nursing license, certification, and advanced practice certification vary by state and credentialing agency.
 Check with your state board and professional organization for the rules on keeping your RN license and certification up to date.

 You can also visit our CNE Guide for details.